The average cost of power coating is $756

 Done in specialized shops | Done on-site |

-Powder coating is a complex process that needs to be done in a specialty shop.
+Powder coating is a complex process that requires specialized equipment and expertise, making it best suited for use in a dedicated shop.
 Setting up a large-scale operation costs between $50,000 and $100,000, which makes DIY powder coating impractical for most people.
 Plus, mistakes can be costly and time-consuming.
-That's why hiring a powder coating company in your area is the best choice.
-They have the expertise and equipment to get the job done safely and efficiently, and you won't have to worry about safety concerns like working with electrical currents.

 On the other hand, electrostatic painting can be a more DIY-friendly option.
 The startup costs are lower, under $3,000, but this method is generally limited to smaller objects less than 18 inches long.
 While the paints are easier to remove and you don't need a dedicated shop, the setup and prep work can still be time-consuming and might take you away from other projects.
+If you want a durable, professional finish without the hassle, consider hiring a local powder coating company.

 No place is more important than your home, which is why HomeAdvisor connects homeowners with local pros to transform their houses into homes they love.
 To help homeowners prepare for their next project, HomeAdvisor provides readers with accurate cost data and follows strict editorial guidelines.
 After a project is complete, we survey real customers about the costs to develop the pricing data you see, so you can make the best decisions for you and your home.
 We pair this data with research from reputable sources, including the U.S. Bureau of Labor Statistics, academic journals, market studies, and interviews with industry experts—all to ensure our prices reflect real-world projects.